• Art magazine

 How the literature became literature

-What would have to be reported here would actually be a story of the spread of the art of book printer , which from the 15th century was at the clock for the progression of civilization until it was replaced by the audiovisual and digital media.
-To reproduce the whole triumphal march would be really too comprehensive, the conceptual boundary considered here even has more to do with the breaks in this triumphal march.
+What should be reported here now would actually be a story of the spread of the art of book printer , which from the 15th century to reproduce the whole triumphal march at the clock to progress would be really too comprehensive that the conceptual boundary considered here even has more to do with the breaks in this triumphal march.

-Because the printing pressure had to hold out some step backwards, not only the technical development had to accept sensitive setbacks in the numerous wars of the 17th century, but also the content suffered tremendously.
-The more people who could read the printed works, the more questionable content became the book for sales motivated, and in the 17th century a kind of war literature was created - with products from the worst kind that should distract people from the equally evil presence.
+Because the book pressure had to hold out some step backwards.
+Not only did the technical development had to accept sensitive setbacks in the numerous wars of the 17th century, but also the content suffered tremendously.
+The more people who could read the printed works, the more questionable content became the book for sales motivated, and in the 17th century even a kind of war literature was created - with products from the worst kind that should distract people from the equally bad presence.

 The German variants of this horritory literature have their origins in a German cultural asset, namely the folk writings, since the Middle Ages, which were handed down as popular legends, fairytale tails and legends and romantic adventures from generation to generation.